A Cog in the Cosmic Machine

 Tasks:

-• Ran team and discipline leads meetings 4x a week.
+• Ran team and discipline leads meetings 4 times a week

 Sprint / Schedule Planning